dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% task 'Make our widgets themeable' %}

+In Dojo, we differentiate between structural styles which are the minimum necessary for widget function and visual styles, which are themeable.
+The current CSS in the example app provides the structural styles, and we will now go over how to create and manage themes.

 In order to theme our widgets, we must ensure that they each extend `ThemeableMixin` and should change their top level class name to `root`. `ThemeableMixin` provides a `this.classes` function for looking up class names in the provided `theme` file and applies the processed class names.
 We change the top level class names to `root` in order to provide a predictable way to target the outer-node of a widget.

 {% instruction 'Add the following to `Banner.ts`.' %}